CryptoFi-LLC/cryptofi-backend-coding-challenge/README.md

 ### Requirements
 - A POST route that allows a user to input a recurring order.
-- A GET route to return a said user's recurring orders.
+- A GET route to return said user's recurring orders.
   - For example - I pass in User `1`, I will receive all recurring orders for User `1`
 - A recurring order can be for BTC or ETH only (validation check)
 - A recurring order's frequency can be Daily or Bi-Monthly only (validation check)